techstartucalgary/Docs/src/projects/demos/3/README.md

 Our judges will be using the rubric below to give feedback, as well as general feedback to each team.

-They will also choose winners for the following categories: Best Overall, Best Design, and Best Business Strategy.
+They will also choose winners for the following categories: Best Overall, Best Design, Best Business Strategy, and Best Technology.

 Note, one team **can** win more than one award.